ofmla/devito-wiki/How-to-setup-a-JupyterHub-server-on-Azure-for-using-Devito-in-a-classroom-environment..md

-Purpose of this workflow is to setup
+Purpose of this workflow is to setup a JupyterHub server on Azure for using Devito in a classroom environment.
+In this setup, each user logs-in with GitHub credentials and has a PWD where Devito can be installed.
+Resources are shared.

 You can find a lot of resources and how-to tutorials on how to setup a JupyterHub for your application on Azure.

 Our suggestion is: